OpenRailAssociation/technical-committee/project_proposals/RCM OSS.md

 * Jean-Frédéric Bonjour: jean-frederic.bonjour@sbb.ch

 ## How is development of the project planned and organized?
 Is this transparent to the public?
-Github - procedure needs to be implemented - dependencies outside Github (SCS) SCS: Software Development Company on beahlf of SBB
+Github - procedure needs to be implemented - dependencies outside GitHub (SCS) SCS: Software Development Company on behalf of SBB

 ## What is the project's roadmap?